Kisonix-Dev/RoboPoker/README.md

 Random-sequential program for choosing "options" in poker (Texas Hold'em).
 The program takes a random action or number from the database and displays it on the screen.
 Thus, you can play poker, alone at home.
-The program in C# works exactly the same as RoboPoker Script on Shell.

 ## Before launching